A new year, a new postage. I'll introduce you guys to something very uncommon, but it was built.

 |the italeri's transmission axle with Tamiya's sprocket wheels|

-I corrected the flaw of the door with putty and made a new chute door with stretched sprue ....
+I fixed the flaw of the door with putty and made a new chute door with stretched sprue ....

 |fixing the door's gap|